bhaaskara/InterviewQA/kubernetes_QA.md

    - **kube-proxy:** kube-proxy is a network proxy that runs on each node in your cluster

 > Container runtime (like docker) is pre req for k8s.

+# RBAC
+## What is kubeconfig file ?
+The `kubectl` command-line tool uses kubeconfig files to connect with the cluster.

+## What is context
+Context binds users with the cluster and name space.
+By setting the context we can define cluster, namespace and user to connect.
+By default, the `kubectl` command-line tool uses parameters from the _current context_ to communicate with the cluster.

 # How to schedule app pods on master node ?

 # Pods